There’s growing evidence experts are worse than random on any prediction, yet we still insist on listening to experts. Why?

-The world has survived with those yahoos, it’ll be fine if we make random decisions in our lives, right?
+The world has survived with those yahoos (the worse option), so it will be fine if we make random decisions in our lives, right?

 Just do it, right?
 Go with random.
 The data works out.
-5 out of 5 experts agree, and you’ll get to where you want quicker with less effort.
+(5 out of 5 experts agree) You’ll get to where you want quicker with less effort.
 If you want to start business, instead of taking courses on how to start a business, just jot down a few things in your head that might be in that direction, and try it.

 Wanna hedge your bets?
 Protect yourself from the downside?
 Drop off the highest stakes in your bet, like quitting your job.
 Then draw what’s left from a hat.

 And bias for action.
 That’s the key.